damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 </blockquote>

-Out of pocket political and social commentary aside, the gist of it is that things should be built because their existance provide value unto themselves, not because they somewhat fit into our product offering and it's _easy enough to add another waluigi to our product_<sup>
+Out of pocket political and social commentary aside, the gist of it is that things should be built because their existence provide value unto themselves, not because they somewhat fit into our product offering and it's _easy enough to add another waluigi to our product_<sup>
 [*](#waluigi-is-my-favorite-nintento-character-and-i-picked-him-all-the-time-when-playing-mario-tennis-on-the-n64)</sup>.